 What I'm listening to as I start this post: My baby crying (it was getting near her nap time).

-Twilight by Stephenie Meyer, has been cast!
+So I just found out that one of my favorite books, Twilight by Stephenie Meyer, has been cast!
 For a while, just Bella and Edward had gotten real-life counterparts.
 Now, the same has been done for the entire Cullen family.
 You can read more here.

 Can't wait to see this movie.
 Hopefully, it gets handled beautifully like what was done for Speak, by Laurie Halse Anderson.